-By definition, a Director acts for the benefit of another.
-OLBS is so very fortunate to have the following eleven Directors of our new Academy volunteer their time and talents to benefit our school.
+OLBS is so very fortunate to have the following Trustees of our Academy volunteer their time and talents to benefit our school.

 Peter McNally has been an OLBS parishioner for over fifty years and is a former student of the OLBS School.
 Both of his children were also educated here at OLBS.
 He has worked in both parochial and public education for over forty years.
 For twenty-four of those years as a Principal, twelve serving in a school and twelve serving as the Vice President of the union that represents all Principals and Assistant Principals in NYC public schools.
 He is looking forward to serving on the OLBS Academy Board and helping to insure a quality education.